 A green screen gives students and faculty the ability to record video ready for chroma key compositing, allowing separately filmed footage or a static image to be inserted into the background.

-The Lingen Technology Commons is a 5000-square foot collaborative space for students and faculty, featuring two classrooms with 24-32 computers for instruction, technology to record and deliver video lectures, collaboration and video conferencing room, and an information commons with a centrally located e-learning support desk, 20 computer workstations, scanners and printers.
+The Lingen Technology Commons is a 5000-square foot collaborative space for students and faculty, featuring two classrooms with 24-32 computers for instruction, technology to record and deliver video lectures, collaboration and video conferencing room, and an information commons with a multi-function color printer, mobile whiteboards, and tv screens to project on.